San Bruno, California: Former Naval Facility San Bruno

 During World War II the United States Navy established a base on what was a dairy opened by Richard Sneath.
 There it operated a Classification Center and a Naval Advance Base Personnel Depot.
 After the war it continued operation, and became host to the consolidated Western Division of Naval Facilities, supporting the multiple navy bases that were operating in the greater San Francisco Bay Area.
 Due to the 1993 BRAC and its closure of neighboring bases although recommended for realignment, the Navy decided to close the facility, carrying through with its decision in October 1994.

 The federal government retained part of the former Naval Facility.
 The Pacific Region (San Francisco) facility of the National Archives and Records Administration was established.
 One of the buildings became a Navy and Marine Corps Reserve Center, which hosts the Headquarters Company of the 23rd Marine Regiment, amongst other units.
 The rest of the facility was sold to a private developer who has since built multi-story apartment buildings on the former base.
 The 20 acre area of the former U.S. Navy complex is bounded by San Bruno Avenue, El Camino Real, Sneath Lane, and I-280.

 Economy

 Top employers

 According to San Bruno's 2020 Comprehensive Annual Financial Report and the San Mateo Daily Journal the top employers in the city were:

 Transportation

 Roads

 Interstate 280, running concurrent with California State Route 1, passes through San Bruno, and Interstate 380, which is entirely located within the city, flanks the northern part of San Bruno and connects with U.S. Route 101.
 The town is bisected by California State Route 82.

 Public transit

-SamTrans is the dominant operator of bus public transport within San Bruno.
-Commuter rail to and from San Bruno is served by Caltrain, and Bay Area Rapid Transit (BART) has its red line and yellow line serve San Bruno.
-Both Caltrain and BART have their San Bruno stations located very close to the Shops at Tanforan, with the latter being adjacent to the mall.
+SamTrans operates bus public transport within San Mateo County, with several routes through San Bruno.
+Commuter rail to and from San Bruno is served by Caltrain, and Bay Area Rapid Transit (BART) has its Red and Yellow lines serve San Bruno.

+Both the San Bruno Caltrain and BART stations are very close to the Shops at Tanforan; the BART station is adjacent to both the shopping mall and an intermodal transfer station for samTrans, serving its primary line, ECR, which operates between Daly City and Palo Alto along El Camino Real.
+The Caltrain station is approximately 1 km further south along Huntington Avenue.